Guilty verdicts in the trial of Ahmaud Arbery's killers met with relief and joy in Georgia and beyond - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Angela Barajas, Chris Boyette, Travis Caldwell, Adrienne Vogt and Jade Gordon contributed to this report.
+CNN’s Angela Barajas, Martin Savidge, Chris Boyette, Travis Caldwell, Adrienne Vogt and Jade Gordon contributed to this report.

 Comments

-Note: Correction: This story has been updated with the correct makeup of the jury, which had nine White women, two White men and one Black man.